-Real World Example: A customer brought in a 1,000,000 LBF load cell for calibration.
+Real-World Example: A customer brought in a 1,000,000 LBF load cell for calibration.
 Morehouse performed a calibration.
 The output of the load cell was recorded as 1,500 LBF higher than the previous calibration for a force applied 1,000,000 LBF.

 Is this a stability issue, or an adaptor issue?

-After calling the customer, we were informed a new top loading block was supplied with this load cell for the current calibration.
-When we told them what was happening, they sent the original top loading block.
+After calling the customer, we were informed a new top-loading block was supplied with this load cell for the current calibration.
+When we told them what was happening, they sent the original top-loading block.
 When tested, the original block resulted in an output of 1,000,180 LBF when loaded to 1,000,000 LBF.

 When using the new adaptor and figuring the measurement error between the different top blocks (adaptors), Expanded Uncertainty would have increased from 269 LBF with original top adaptor to 1,490 LBF using the newly fabricated adaptor.
 The individual contribution to the overall measurement uncertainty was dominant.